 Q: Can I anonymously report illegal activity to the SEC?

 Yes, you can anonymously submit a claim to the SEC.
-However, the SEC requires that should you decide to make an anonymous report, you be
+However, the SEC requires that should you decide to make an anonymous report, you be represented by an attorney in connection with the submission.

 Speak with an Attorney about Your Whistleblower Case